rqlite/rqlite/DOC/KUBERNETES.md

 ```
 where the file `stateful-set.yaml` contains the configuration shown above.

 Note the `args` passed to rqlite.
-The arguments tell rqlite to use `dns` discovery mode, and to resolve the DNS name `rqlite-svc` to find the IP addresses of other nodes in the cluster.
+The arguments tell rqlite to use `dns` discovery mode, and to resolve the DNS name `rqlite-svc-internal` to find the IP addresses of other nodes in the cluster.
 Furthermore it tells rqlite to wait until three nodes are available (counting itself as one of those nodes) before attempting to form a cluster.

 ## Scaling the cluster
 You can grow the cluster at anytime, simply by increasing the replica count.
 Shrinking the cluster, however, will require some manual intervention.
 As well reducing the `replicas` value, you also need to [explicitly remove](https://github.com/rqlite/rqlite/blob/master/DOC/CLUSTER_MGMT.md#removing-or-replacing-a-node) the deprovisioned nodes, or the Leader will continually attempt to contact those nodes.